sara-nl/spiderdocs/source/Pages/getting_started.rst

 your connection will be established.
 Note that uploading your key to the portal is an *one time* task.

 If you already have an SSH key-pair you can proceed to upload it.

+**NOTE: Please give your keys and account about 45 minutes to sync after uploading your public key in the portal**

 Else you have to generate a key-pair in your laptop or other machine that you use to connect to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`.
 If you need help to generate an SSH key-pair, see: